Axway/amplifycentral-open-docs/README.md

 1. hugo extended v0.66.0
 1. npm

-Run the provided shell script **build.sh**.
-This script will:
+Run the provided shell script **build.sh** and it should build the site locally you can access using http://localhost:1313/.
-1. make sure **themes/docsy/** submodule is checked out recursively
-1. make sure the **axway-open-docs-common/** submodule is checked out
-1. make sure the npm packages **postcss-cli** and **autoprefixer** are installed
-1. combine the **axway-open-docs-common** files with the **amplifycentral-open-docs** files and put them in a build folder
-1. runs **hugo server** from inside the build folder to build the site and the document site will be available on http://localhost:1313/

 # Netlify Configurations